The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

-To estimate the flux errors, we considered all the spectra contained within a single cluster and estimated the standard deviation per wavelength, computing an error spectrum.
+To estimate the flux errors and account for possible flux variations within the individual spectra of a given cluster, we considered all the spectra contained within a single cluster and estimated the standard deviation per wavelength, computing an error spectrum.
 Then we use error propagation for the line integration and, later on, when computing the line ratios.

 We note that the computational time required for the clustering process is correlated with both a larger spatial extension and a larger wavelength range (average computing time in a laptop with 32\,GiB of RAM and 6 cores of $\sim 4$\,minutes for ch3-short, and $\sim 9$\,minutes for ch3-all).
 Because of the well-documented classification power of the mid-IR neon lines \citep[see e.g.][and references therein]{MartinezParedes2023,Feltre2023,Zhang2025}, we focus our method on the ch3 channel instead of using other channels or even the whole MIRI/MRS spectral range.
 Nevertheless, in Sect.~\ref{Sect4:Discussion} we discuss the possibility of applying this process to other channels.
+The code is in GitHub available for download\footnote{\href{https://github.com/GonzalezFJR/agncluster}{https://github.com/GonzalezFJR/agncluster}}.